czue/pegasus-docs/teams.md

 URL `https://example.com/a/<team_slug>/`.
 The `team_slug` is a human-readable, URL-friendly version of the team name that is auto-generated for you.

+### Middleware

+The `apps.teams.middleware.TeamsMiddleware` must be included in the list of middleware.
+It must be placed after `django.contrib.auth.middleware.AuthenticationMiddleware`.
+The purpose of this middleware is to set `request.team` based on the current request.
+It uses the `team_slug` from the request path to load the team.
+It will also populate `request.team_membership` based on the authenticated user.

+If there is no team matching the `team_slug` the request will terminate with a 404.
+Apart from this the middleware does not do any validation of the team or the team membership.
+That is left to the decorators described below.

 ### Views

 See `apps.team.views` for example team views.